fffonion/lua-resty-acme/README.md

   enabled_challenge_handlers = {"http-01"}
 }
 ```

+`api_uri` is the ACME directory endpoint.
+See https://docs.https.dev/list-of-acme-servers
+for a list of known public ACME servers.

 If `account_kid` is omitted, user must call `client:new_account()` to register a
 new account.
 Note that when using the same `account_key`, `client:new_account()`